sonic-net/SONiC/doc/vrf-lite/VRF-Lite_hld.md

 **Figure 1: Sample VRF-Lite Scenario**

-In the diagram, there are two virtual routers (VRF-A, VRF-B) established in a single physical router.
+In the diagram, there are two virtual routers (VRF-Lite A, VRF-Lite B) established in a single physical router.
 This way Customer-A devices can communicate with each other, and customer B devices can communicate with each other.
 And customer A devices cannot communicate with the devices of Customer B. Customer A and B's traffic is segregated, and they cannot communicate with each other.
 ### Architecture
 Existing architecture of [VRF](https://github.com/sonic-net/SONiC/blob/master/doc/vrf/sonic-vrf-hld.md) is used with slide modification for VRF-Lite support.